nonblocking/mashroom/README.md

 #### Portal

-  * Registration of Single Page Applications written with any frontend framework (basically you just need to implement a startup function and provide some metadata)
+  * Registration of Single Page Applications written with any frontend framework (basically, you just need to implement a startup function and provide some metadata)
   * Automatic registration of SPAs (**Remote Apps**) on remote servers or Kubernetes clusters (this allows independent life cycles and teams per SPA)
   * Create static pages with registered SPAs (Portal Apps) as building blocks